samueldsingh/data-engineering/sql/2-basic-operations.md

 COMMIT; -- End the transaction and save changes
 ```

-Here are examples of using TCL (Transaction Control Language) commands in SQL:
+More examples of using TCL (Transaction Control Language) commands in SQL:

 1. COMMIT: